-What makes this feel inescapable is that the evidence for it seems unimpeachable.
+What makes this feel inescapable is that the evidence seems unimpeachable.
 You were there.
 You remember it.
 The memory is yours, which means the action was yours, which means you are as it describes you.
 This is the logic that closes the trap: memory feels like self-knowledge.

 The Root of the Burden: An Error in Identity